uyuni-project/uyuni-rfc/accepted/0000-subscription-matching-in-public-clouds.md

 For AWS and GCE, the instance id that is returned from the API is not actually the real "uuid" from the instance.
 On Azure, the instance id is an UUID but not necessary correspond with the SMBIOS "uuid" value we get from Salt.

-An easy approach here would be to use the Instance ID (instead of smbios uuid) when registering a system which is a public cloud virtual instance.
+An easy approach here would be to use the "Instance ID" (instead of smbios uuid) when registering a system which is a public cloud virtual instance.
 Salt currently does not provide the instance id as part of the grains but it would be really easy to provide a custom grain at the time of registration that would expose the "instance id" as part of the grains only when the system is an EC2, GCE or Azure instance.
 [Example here](https://gist.github.com/meaksh/1ed58ece0f26ce27a8445985de9ad6a2)

 This way, doing some minor fixes on the Java side [Example here](https://github.com/meaksh/uyuni/commit/03d88550dd87d22f3fabd25cebd7c23432285a3c), we could easily use the "instance-id" as "UUID" for the registered system and automatically match it with the data provided by the `virtual-host-gatherer` plugin (which does not include "uuid" but instance id).

+In case of systems that are already registered in SUSE Manager using a smbios "uuid", if the new "instance_id" grain is there, it should be enough with scheduling a "Hardware Refresh" action to reflect the new "instance_id" grain value as the "uuid" for that system.

 # Alternatives
 [alternatives]: #alternatives